sahib/misc/performance/1_intro.rst

 How to optimize?
 ================

-* Do less work
+* Do less work.
-* Do the same work faster
+* Do the same work faster.
-* Do the work at the same time
+* Do the work at the same time.
-* Do it in another order
+* Do it in another order.

 .. note::